igokhul/CGS-BOT/README.md

 # CGS-ROBOT
 This idea initially started in the SAP Semicolon Hackathon in the year 2019-2020.
-We designed a model that could hellp to clean the oil spill in the ocean.
-We used a simple controlling code in this repository to controll the bot with mobile phone with the help of bluetooth.
+We designed a model that could help to clean the oil spill in the ocean.
+We used a simple controlling code in this repository to control the bot with mobile phone with the help of bluetooth.

 # DESIGNS WE USED
 Model Design 1 - Floating test of this model was a failure